 FTCE Music K-12 Exam Preparation and Registration

-The video lessons, transcripts and brief summaries included in this study guide allow you to work through the course content at your own pace.
+The video lessons included in this study guide allow you to work through the course content at your own pace.
 When you're ready, you can use the self-assessment quizzes included at the end of each lesson to affirm your understanding of the material or figure out if there are any areas requiring additional study.